Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Cardinal exponentiation

 \begin{definition} For finite cardinals $m$, we define

 \end{definition}

 The following lemma shows that our definition is classically equivalent to Specker's definition.

-\begin{lemma} Let $m \in \FregeN$ and $USC(a) \in m$.
-Then $SSC(a) \in 2^m$, and $2^m = Nc(SSC(a))$. \end{lemma}
+\begin{lemma} Let $m \in \FregeN$ and $\USC(a) \in m$.
+Then $\SSC(a) \in 2^m$, and $2^m = \Nc{\SSC(a)}$. \end{lemma}

 {\em Remark}.
-This is Specker's definition of $2^m$, but our definition avoids a case distinction as to whether $m$ does or does not contain a set of the form $USC(a)$.
+This is Specker's definition of $2^m$, but our definition avoids a case distinction as to whether $m$ does or does not contain a set of the form $\USC(a)$.

-{\em Proof}.
-Suppose $m \in \FregeN$ and $USC(a) \in m$.
+\begin{proof} Suppose $m \in \FregeN$ and $\USC(a) \in m$.
 I say that $2^m$ is a cardinal, i.e., it is closed under similarity.
 Suppose $u$ and $v$ are members of $2^m$.
-Then there exist $a$ and $b$ such that $USC(a)$ and $USC(b)$ are both in $m$ and $u \sim SSC(a)$ and $v \sim SSC(b)$.
-Then by Lemma~\ref{lemma:finitecardinals2}, $USC(a) \sim USC(b)$.
+Then there exist $a$ and $b$ such that $\USC(a)$ and $\USC(b)$ are both in $m$ and $u \sim \SSC(a)$ and $v \sim \SSC(b)$.
+Then by Lemma~\ref{lemma:finitecardinals2}, $\USC(a) \sim \USC(b)$.
 By Lemma~\ref{lemma:uscsimilar}, $a \sim b$.
-By Lemma~\ref{lemma:sscsimilar}, $SSC(a) \sim SSC(b)$.
+By Lemma~\ref{lemma:sscsimilar}, $\SSC(a) \sim \SSC(b)$.
 By Lemma~\ref{lemma:sim}, $u \sim v$.
 Hence, as claimed, $2^m$ is a cardinal.

-Therefore $2^m$ and $Nc(SSC(a))$ are both closed under similarity.
-Since they both contain $SSC(a)$, they each consist of all sets similar to $SSC(a)$.
-Hence by extensionality, they are equal.
-That completes the proof of the lemma.
+Therefore $2^m$ and $\Nc{\SSC(a)}$ are both closed under similarity.
+Since they both contain $\SSC(a)$, they each consist of all sets similar to $\SSC(a)$.
+Hence by extensionality, they are equal. \end{proof}

 {\em Remark}.
-We note that $2^m \neq \empty$ does not {\em a priori} imply that $2^m$ is inhabited, so we must carefully distinguish these two statements as hypotheses of lemmas. $2^m$ is inhabited if $m$ contains a set of the form $USC(a)$. $2^m \neq \empty$ means not-not $m$ contains such a set.
+We note that $2^m \neq \emptyset$ does not {\em prima facie} imply that $2^m$ is inhabited, so we must carefully distinguish these two statements as hypotheses of lemmas. $2^m$ is inhabited if $m$ contains a set of the form $\USC(a)$. $2^m \neq \emptyset$ means not-not $m$ contains such a set.